 Here I am posing on my brand new Tiger Cub in 1955: I'll never forget that rush of excitement and anxiety, the first time I drag-raced a Mustang.
 In the parlance of the day, I "walked" him!
 No one was more surprised than I was.
 I had no idea the little Cub was so much faster than the once-mighty Mustangs!
 (Sidebar: Friend Jon later, much later, went on to become a collector of 2-wheeled Mustangs).

-Over 50 years later I would ride my own high-powered scooter.
+Over 50 years later I would ride a high-powered scooter.
 It was extreme fun, but I sold it in 2008 to get a 1300cc V-4 Sport-Touring machine.
 More on that further below...

 My Mom had always been afraid of my growing love for cycles and she tried to divert my attention by buying me a beautiful paint show horse: Rebel in 1956.
 But I was not to be dissuaded.
 Besides, horses were unpredictable and the only injuries I've ever had were due to falls from them.
 Safe is as safe does, and horses never did that for me.